SAP knowledge transfer

 Define operational independence as the client resource’s ability to troubleshoot and resolve transaction problems within the scope (or list) of implemented transactions.
 Also, the terms of your agreement might spell out that as of a certain date, the vendor agrees to support all client resources at “y” discounted rate (say 50% or less of the project rate) until you achieve operational independence.
 See how your vendor reacts to this.
 If they raise concerns, and want some contract language changed or modified to more fairly spread the responsibility, that is fine.
 But if they are resistant to such an arrangement without a clearly compelling reason, you may want to reconsider whether they are the right fit for your project.

 Combat this throughout the project by building some of these knowledge transfer expectations into other parts or phases of the project.
-For example, by the time the project begins testing, the client resources should be able to configure or resolve “x” or “y” as part of the knowledge transfer.
+For example, by the time the project begins integration testing, the client resources should be able to configure or resolve “x” or “y” as part of the knowledge transfer.

-How you resolve this is up to you, but let me assure you that knowledge transfer is a key component of every good .
+How you resolve this is up to you, but let me assure you that knowledge transfer is a key component of every good SAP project.
 If your project is lacking in the knowledge transfer even though you have provided sufficient resources, you may want to take a long, hard look at your vendor and consultants.
 You may be headed for more problems and expenses than you know.

 ==========================